 Unfortunately, most software projects fail due to a dim idea of the product goals.

-In this article, I will consider only those aspects that are associated with software design and development.
+In this article, I will consider only those aspects that are associated with software development and design.

 To build the right software, you should design its finite strategic goal before the development process begins.
 If you aim to create an additional module to the existing system, the target should be defined for it.
 This goal should be Specific, Measurable, Achievable Relevant, and Time-bound.

 Some consultants assume that this action can be postponed for the future while you can start working on the project.
-However, for many times I saw how wrong decisions were on early development stages due to the lack of a precise strategic plan.
+However, many times I saw how wrong decisions were in the early software development stages due to the lack of a precise strategic plan.

 Therefore, it is reasonable to determine goals and make sure that a software engineering company has the same vision.
 This will allow you and the vendor to take all decisions focusing on the Big Goal.